2023 Lemann Center Research Grants for U of I Faculty

 - A list of previous awards for the project, the dates of the awards, and a list of any publications that have resulted from such awards

-The Grant Proposal: Applicants should explain in the proposal what they plan to do and why, making clear the relevance of the project to their professional experience and the significance of the project within their field of scholarship.
+The Grant Proposal: Applicants should explain in the proposal what they plan to do and why, making clear the relevance of the project to their professional experience and the significance of the project for Brazil as well as within their field of scholarship.
 They should bear in mind that the selection committee is inter-disciplinary, composed of scholars who are not necessarily specialists in the applicants’ area.

 Candidates should give a brief summary of the progress already made on the project, and explain how it contributes to the present research.
 If the project is part of a cooperative undertaking, the relationship should be explained.
 Finally, candidates should include information on any publication arrangements already made.